HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_gwswuse.rst

 here the monthly data (monthly potential irrigation consumptive water use  is already multiplied by the annual relative shares of AAI to AEI (fraction_aai_aei).  here data recieved have corretcetd  consumptive use for irrigation for the years 2006 to upwards.

-The standard run in WaterGAP simulates the effects of both human water use and man-made reservoirs (including their commissioning years) on flows and storages.

-In the example below, we will create a standard run for one year (2019) and go through the necessary steps, step-by-step.
+In the example below, we will be running (2019) and go through the necessary steps, step-by-step.

 **Prerequisites:** You will need to clone ReGWSWUSE and create an environment to run it in.
 If you haven't done so already follow the :ref:`tutorial above <installation_guide_gwswuse>` for this.